Joints & Mobility: Move Without Compromise - One Life Health

 Omega-3 — anti-inflammatory baseline

-Fish oil at 2–3 g of combined EPA+DHA is broadly anti-inflammatory and supports joints, cardiovascular, and brain.
+Fish oil at 2–3 g of combined EPA+DHA is broadly anti-inflammatory and supports joints, cardiovascular, and brain — three for the price of one.
 Choose a brand with third-party purity certification — fish oils vary widely in quality.
 Vegan?
 Algal omega-3 works equally well.

 Vitamin D — the often-missed factor

 Vitamin D deficiency worsens joint pain and inflammation.
-If you haven't had levels checked, get them done.
-4000 IU daily brings most South Africans to optimal within 3 months.
+If you haven't had levels checked, get them done — most South Africans test low despite the sunshine, partly because we sensibly avoid midday sun.
+4000 IU daily brings most people to optimal within three months.

 What supplements can't fix